nunzy1/github.io/index.md

  - ownCloud server, which runs on Linux.
  - Client applications for Microsoft Windows, Max OS X, and Linux.
- - Mobile clients for the Android and Apple iOS operating systems
+ - Mobile clients for the Android and Apple iOS operating systems.

+This appendix includes specific QuickStart procedures for ownCloud server.
+For more information on ownCloud, refer to the [complete documentation set](https://doc.owncloud.com).

 ## Installing